LudovaTech/build-robocup-junior-open-soccer-field-tutorial/README.md

 We painted the walls and goals using **spray cans** of color. **Matte** black was used for the walls and the backs of the goals to minimize reflections as much as possible.
 For the goals, bright yellow and light blue were applied.
 Finally, after the paint on the walls dried, we drew our logos using a white marker and stencils.
 ![logos](./img/terrain_mur.jpg)

+> [!TIP]
-> ☝️ For painting the goals, you can cover the already painted surfaces with masking tape to prevent accidental staining or repainting. \
+> For painting the goals, you can cover the already painted surfaces with masking tape to prevent accidental staining or repainting. \
-> ☝️ Consider applying multiple layers for a better result. \
+> Consider applying multiple layers for a better result. \
-> ☝️ You can create your own stencils by cutting out a sheet with your logo printed on it.
+> You can create your own stencils by cutting out a sheet with your logo printed on it.

 Since our robot doesn't use lines on the field for navigation, we didn't need to recreate them.
 However, if you need them, you can neatly trace the edges of the lines with a pen and then paint them with a brush or paint roller using white paint.
+> [!TIP]
 > ☝️ You can still use masking tape to enhance the final result.

 ## Assembly and transport